gamblevore/speedie/README.md

 * GPU acceleration via OpenCL

 Unfortunately I am one person who has created a very large piece of work.
 Things will take much longer than we would have liked.
 But overall...
 Speedie is in a very good state.
-The C++ compile-mode is fully working and produces fast apps.
-It really is going to be wonderful.

-Its more about unlocking that wonderfulness (by making it easy to debug and productive) than actually making it wonderful.
-The greatness is already within.

 # Downsides #
-*Is Speedie some magical land where all coding-projects become better?* **Well... no.** There are downsides!
-Speedie's downsides are heavy enough that, for many people, other languages are a better choice.
+*Is this some magical land where all code becomes better?* **Well... no.** There are downsides!
+Speedie's downsides are heavy enough that, for most people, other languages are better.

 Like everything in life, there are downsides.
 By avoiding the downsides of C++ (complexity) and Python (slowness), we gained new downsides.
 This is just life I guess.